-Change in name of wife The divorcing wife has to submit a request to restart the use of any previous surname or her maiden name.
+Child visitation is a form of parenting plan.
+It is a contribution made by the other parent to whom the custody is not awarded.
+Under child visitation, the parent is allowed to spend some quality time with the children according to the schedule.
+Change in name of wife The divorcing wife has to submit a request in order to begin using her previous surname or her maiden name.
 Chapter 2 Section 30-2-11 of the Alabama State Divorce Code is dedicated to this topic.
 Spousal support The Court awards alimony to one spouse depending on the need of this spouse and the capacity of the other spouse to pay.
 Any property that is obtained as a gift or an inheritance or before the marriage of the two parties is not considered while deciding the amount of spousal support.
-If one of the factors of the divorce is fault, then the judge reserves the right to study the circumstances and make or not make an allowance to one spouse from the estate of other.
-Division of property Chapter 4 Section 30-4-1 and 30-4-5 of the Alabama State Divorce Code are the basis of property division.
-When the parties do not mutually agree regarding the division of property, the Court distributes it in an equitable manner and not essentially equally.
-As per the laws of the state, the following types of property are a separate property of the wife for which the husband is not responsible in any way –
+If one of the grounds of the divorce is fault, then the judge reserves the right to study the circumstances and accept or reject the allowance to one spouse from the estate of other.
+Spousal support is generally paid in lump-sum amount in advance.
+Otherwise, the spouse can request to the court to have spousal maintenance on a monthly basis.
+Division of property Alabama is an "equitable property" state.
+That is, if the couple is unable to produce any agreement on the property issue in front of the court, the judge shall divide the property equitably and justifiably between partners.
+Chapter 4 Section 30-4-1 and 30-4-5 of the Alabama State Divorce Code states that, when the parties do not mutually agree regarding the division of property, the Court distributes it, but not essentially equally.
+As per the laws of the state, the following types of property are separate property of the wife for which the husband is not responsible in any way:

 |